 In order to properly care for their dog and avoid any inadvertent breeding, dog owners must be aware of these habits.

-Additionally, they could become more attention-seeking, clingy, and appear to demand more of their owners.
+- Additionally, they could become more attention-seeking, clingy, and appear to demand more of their owners.
+(They might also start ringing the bell more to go outside if you have one).

 This can cause issues for you, so it’s crucial to carefully watch your dog’s behavior and remove any markings as soon as possible.